-One of Canada's most prominent composers, Stephen Chatman, Professor and Head, Composition Division at The University of British Columbia, Vancouver since 1976, is the first Canadian ever short-listed in the BBC Masterprize international competition (2001, “Tara’s Dream” for orchestra).
+One of Canada's most prominent composers, Stephen Chatman, Professor of Composition at The University of British Columbia, Vancouver since 1976, is the first Canadian ever short-listed in the BBC Masterprize international competition (2001, “Tara’s Dream” for orchestra).

 Numerous volumes of Dr. Chatman’s elementary through intermediate level piano music are published in the Stephen Chatman Library series, Frederick Harris Music Co., Mississauga, Ontario, and many piano pieces are included in the syllabus of Canada’s Royal Conservatory of Music.

 In 1988-89, Dr. Chatman became British Columbia’s first ‘composer in residence’, composing several works for Vancouver’s Music in the Morning concert series, June Goldsmith, director.
 He was ‘composer in residence’ with the National Youth Orchestra of Canada in 2004.
 In 2003, Dr. Chatman was one of three Canadian composers to visit Beijing and Shanghai in the “First Exchange of Canadian and Chinese Composers”, sponsored by the Chinese Musicians’ Association (CMA) and the Consulate General of the People’s Republic of China in Vancouver.
 In 2004, he was the first composer ever awarded the Dorothy Somerset Award for Performance and Development in the Visual and Creative Arts from the University of British Columbia.